matthew-brett/dyneweb/research/cv.rst

   Ivanov - a course on practical neuroimaging - teaching the ideas of analysis with code, and the practice of scientific coding : http://practical-neuroimaging.github.io/
+* December 2013: teacher at the "fMRI data analysis workshop" at Stanford.
 * 2008 – present, Berkeley: *Regular post-graduate teaching for "Functional MRI Methodology Seminar" series and "Neuroimaging seminar series"*.
 My topics
   include: motion correction; cross-modality registration; registration between